 There, I think to myself as I stare back at the expectant faces of my audience.
 Try finishing your supper now.

 For a moment, everyone waits in silent anticipation.
 Then my father stands with a loud cheer.
 Others follow suit.
 Soon my name echoes into the night sky, and my father stands at my side.

 He holds his hands up for silence.

 "This is a proud day for the O'Haig clan.
 Who would have thought that the scrawny, freckled little girl of yesterday would make us all so proud?
 Few in these mountains can claim the title of dragonslayer, fewer still before they have reached their twenty-fifth year.
-As a token of our gratitude and pride, I bestow upon you, Moraine O'Haig, this blade, forged over the dragon's ashes and sheathed in its own skin.
+As a token of our gratitude and pride, I bestow upon you, Moraine O'Haig, this blade, forged over the dragon's ashes.
 Give it a worthy name."

 I take the sword, aware of the eyes on me as I test its heft and balance, running a finger across its sharp edge.
-It bites into my skin, blood running before I feel a thing.
+It bites into my skin, blood running before I even feel the sting.

 Lifting it high, I shout, "Fang!"

 The others cheer, and this time it is the name of my new blade that ascends to the gods.